 Go!
 Baraga County is a strategic plan for job creation in Baraga County, Michigan.

-Information about each of the strategies follows…
+Information about each of the included strategies follows…

 The first strategy is to expand and capitalize on local healthcare services.
 Baraga County Memorial Hospital and other providers have much opportunity and potential to expand services, prevent leakage from the local healthcare market, and capture additional market share.

 The second strategy is to extend infrastructure to the Lambert Road Industrial Park.
 This park, due to a competitive location and high demand, is ripe for development.
 Funding from the U.S. Economic Development Administration is vital to making this project happen.
 The Village of L’Anse and Western Upper Peninsula Planning & Development Region (WUPPDR) are its top supporters.